-An employee who is absent without leave or approval on the day immediately preceding or following a holiday shall lose the holiday as well as the pay for that day.
-Any employee who calls in sick on the day preceding or following a holiday may be required to have a doctor's excuse if absent to be paid for sick day and holiday.
+An employee who is absent without pay or approval on the day immediately preceding or following a holiday shall lose the holiday benefit pay as well as the holiday rate pay for that day.
+Any employee who calls in sick and is absent on the day preceding or following a holiday may be required to have a doctor's excuse inorder to be paid for the sick day and to receive the holiday benefit.